xiaoniuniu89/Sudoku-P3/README.md

 - The user can input a hint to the board by entering "h" after selecting a cell to input to.

+As a user I want to know if my solution is correct or not.

+- Users have the option to see the correct solution when they have completed their own board.

 As a user I want to be able to pencil in numbers that can be edited later.

 - User inputs are entered in red.
 Any red number can be revisited and changed by the user.

 As a user, I want to know how long it takes me to complete a puzzle.

 - When the user fills their board, the program will display a timer of how long it took them to finish the game.

 </section>